makrai/notes/futrell-2501-linguists-stopped-worrying.md

-  * also comprehension accuracy, reaction time, and indeed any psychometric dependent variable are affected by all of these factors jointly—including the subjective grammaticality judgments that form the basis of formal synt (Kluender and Kutas, 1992; Hofmeister+ 2013; Mahowald+ 2016; Lau+ 2017).
+  * also comprehension accuracy, reaction time, and indeed any psychometric dependent variable are affected by all of these factors jointly—including the subjective grammaticality judgments that form the basis of formal synt (Kluender and Kutas, 1992; Hofmeister+ 2013; Mahowald+ 2016; Lau+ 2017)
-* isolate linguistic structure from these other factors through controlled experimental studies and through probing LMs’ internal states.
-Experimentally, from sufficient performance data, one may infer an underlying formal cognitive structure, no matter whether the implementation substrate is a brain or a neural network (Piantadosi and Gallistel, 2024).
-This is the standard procedure in linguistics, where data consisting primarily of acceptability judgments is used to postulate underlying linguistic competence.
-This approach can be applied just as well to LMs.
+* isolate linguistic structure from these other factors through controlled experimental studies and through probing LMs’ internal states Experimentally, from sufficient performance data, one may infer an underlying formal cognitive structure, no matter whether the implementation substrate is a brain or a neural network (Piantadosi and Gallistel, 2024).
+This is the standard procedure in linguistics, where data consisting primarily of acceptability judgments is used to postulate underlying linguistic competence This approach can be applied just as well to LMs
-  * eg behavioral comparisons of minimally different sentences.
+  * eg behavioral comparisons of minimally different sentences
   * “The keys to the cabinet are on the table” and
   * the ungrammatical “The keys to the cabinet is on the table”, and the conditional probabilities assigned to the verb form “are” versus “is” are
   * The lexical frequency of “is” versus “are” can be controlled through a more elaborate experimental design, with four conditions in a 2 × 2 design crossing the grammatical number of the subject with the grammatical form of the verb (as done by Marvin and Linzen, 2018).
 These are
   * usual procedures in psycholinguistics, where experimenters develop
-  * The same methodology can be applied to language models with probability as the dependent variable (Linzen+ 2016; Futrell+ 2019b).
+  * The same methodology can be applied to language models with probability as the dependent variable (Linzen+ 2016; Futrell+ 2019b)
 * Such studies have revealed behavioral patterns consistent with NNs
   * subject–verb agreement
     (Linzen+ 2016; Bernardy and Lappin, 2017; Gulordava+ 2018)